ranwez/cligui/readme.txt

 IV) Use the API

-Once your API is ready, it is very important that you define the cligui logger level (default : OFF).

-The cligui logger is used to direct outputs in the console / windows and is disabled to avoid to flood unit tests with unnecessary data.
+The cligui logger is used to direct outputs in the console / windows and its level can be changed by doing the following :

-You can enable logging this way :

-	CLI_logger.getLogger().setLevel(Level.INFO);
+	CLI_logger.getLogger().setLevel(...);

-In this case, all messages with priorities higher or equals to INFO will be printed in the console.
+All messages with priorities higher or equals to the level you defined will be printed in the console.

-You can also use this line to enable logging in some unit tests that may be of interest.
+You can disable logging using Level.OFF.

-Note that the window mode use the INFO level and cannot be changed.
+Note that the window mode only uses the INFO level and cannot be changed.

 a) Parse commands